 The Henry family of Sabinal, Texas, doesn’t believe in throwing caution to the wind—or the rain, the bugs or any other peril that can beset a farm.

-Longtime members of Texas Farm Credit, they’ve bought crop insurance through their association for decades.
+Longtime members of Texas Farm Credit, the Henry's bought crop insurance through their association for decades.
 Several years ago, they added Pasture, Rangeland and Forage (PRF) insurance.

 “Farming sometimes is really good, and sometimes it’s not.
-We’ve always had insurance on everything,” says Melba Henry, who partners with her brother-in-law, Jimmy Henry, in a cattle and crop operation west of San Antonio.
+We’ve always had insurance on everything,” says Melba Henry, who partners with her brother-in-law, Jimmy, in a cattle and crop operation west of San Antonio.

 Charmain Nelson, the Henrys’ insurance specialist at Texas Farm Credit, has many similar stories.
 There was the time a South Texas farmer bought a crop-hail policy not long before a freak hail storm destroyed his cotton crop.
 Another time, insurance compensated farmers whose seeds, dry-planted during the drought, failed to germinate.